santifa/hfts/Metrics.md

 # Metrics

 This documents describes the metrics which are used to generate meta informations about collections of documents or the documents themselves.
-Also
+Also the corresponding nif properties are mentioned.

 ## Background

-Entity linking tools are evaluated with datasets which are crafted either by hand or multiple
+Entity linking tools are evaluated with datasets which are crafted either by hand or multiple other entity linking tools.
+Although these datasets are carefully crafted some misconceptions or false assumptions can arise.
+In order to guide other researcher when choosing the dataset for testing their tools some metrics have been proposed.
+These metrics obtain informations about collections of documents and the entities.
+All of the metrics in this library have been proposed in [1], [2], [3].

 ### Micro and Macro

 ### Not annotated documents

+* `notAnnotated`

 ### Density

+* `macroDensity`

 ### PageRank and HIT Score